has-friendship/has_friendship/README.md

 @dee.requested_friends # => [@mac]
 ```

-* `pending_friends`
+#### pending_friends

-Instances that received but has not accepted the friend request yet.
+Instances that received but has not accepted the friend request.

 ```ruby
 @mac.friend_request(@dee)